This Lemon & Herb White Bean Dip comes together in just 10 minutes and 1 bowl only! It's creamy, refreshing, completely vegan, and gluten-free!

 What to Serve with White Bean Dip

-We love serving this dip with our 2-Ingredient crispy pita phips, air fryer smashed potatoes, or grilled vegetables on the side.
+We love serving this dip with our 2-Ingredient crispy pita chips, vegan naan, air fryer smashed potatoes or grilled vegetables on the side.

 More Dips to Try